-You’re smart.
-You know better than to give an electrical outlet a “wet willie” or to stick your hand inside a moving lawnmower.
+You know better than to throw water at an electrical outlet or to stick your hand inside a running lawnmower.

 Why Should You Never Run a Generator Indoors?